Nathnaelc/cs162-test/session_12/README.md

 that this preclass work forms the basis of assignment 2.
 3. Question 3 is optional, but will give you insight into some of the techniques used to create a more seamless user experience.
+4. Question 4 is optional but crucial for you.
+You will have a chance to create more Flask apps by following execellent tutorials.
+Check it out!

 ### 1. Answer following questions as detail as possible
 1. What is Flask and why it is considered as a microframework in your own word?